fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_microsoft_azure_hdinsight.en.md

 If OK, then restart Kyligence Enterprise service to take effective:

 ```
-sudo systemctl restart kap
+sudo systemctl restart Kyligence Enterprise
 ```

 When Kyligence Enterprise is restarted, go back to the “Studio” -> “Datasource” page, click “Kafka” button, input the Kafka broker host and port info.
-Then Kyligcen Enterprise will connect to Kafka, list the topics and then show sample messages, as shown in Figure 16.
+Then Kyligence Enterprise will connect to Kafka, list the topics and then show sample messages, as shown in Figure 16.

 ![Figure 16.
 Kafka Integration](images/kafka_integration.png)